shashank833/UiPath-MongoDB-CRUD/README.md

                     7) Update Field -> String -> The Field  which the is to be Updated
                     8) Update value -> Dynamic -> The Value to be updated

-Filter Collection : It has four arguments
+Filter Collection : It has five arguments
                     1) Server ip-> String-> Ip address of the MongoDB server
                     2) Database Name -> String -> The Name of the database
                     3) Collection Name-> String -> The Name of the Collection